Almantask/CSharp-From-Zero-To-Hero/README.md

 # CSharp-From-Zero-To-Hero
 # Homework 2: Inheritance
 ## Intro
 Inheritance is a swiss army knife of OOP.
-It is a powerful tool to form strong relations between our domain objects.
+It is a powerful tool to form strong relations between our **domain objects**.
 Using inheritance we can achieve generalization of other objects, reuse code and much more...
 However, with great power comes great responsibility.
 Inheritance should not be overused, exactly because it forms strong relations of our domain objects.
 It's hard to design clean inheritance, because it needs to be stable, purely additive and not too deep so we can maintain it easilly.